RicardoMuchacho/restaurantly/README.md

 ## Overview

-This project is a curriculum project designed to practice React and TypeScript fundamentals, as well as SOLID principles.
+This project is a project designed to practice React and TypeScript fundamentals, as well as SOLID principles.
 It utilizes the Google API to search for restaurant recommendations based on a text string input.

 App link: <a href="https://main--restaurantly-test-app.netlify.app/" target="_blank">https://main--restaurantly-test-app.netlify.app/</a>